 - Guide the systems and tools necessary to maintain a best-practice development department.

 - Oversee annual fund activities and the preparation of grants and other requests to institutional funders, guiding staff in the timely development of proposals and reports.

-- Apply industry best practice to all development decision-making, policies, and functions and collaborate closely with the finance team in the forecasting and tracking of contributed revenue.
+- Collaborate closely with the finance team in the forecasting and tracking of contributed revenue.

 - Partner with the program and marketing teams in the planning and delivery of donor events, donor acknowledgment, and fulfillment of sponsorship agreements.